skooter500/GE2-Labtest1-2018/readme.md

     ```
 - Create a new empty scene in your Unity project
 - Set up the skybox and position the camera at (42, 8, -45), with a rotation of 83<sup>o</sup> around the Y axis
-- Drag the Eagle model into the scene and parent it so that it points down the Z azis.
+- Drag the Eagle model into the scene.
+Rotate it so that it points down the Z azis and parent it to an empty gameobject called eaglePrefab.
-- Add a new component called Boid with public fields for mass and maximumSpeed.
+- Add a new component called Boid to the eaglePrefab.
+Give the Boid public fields for mass and maximumSpeed.
 Give these the values of 1 and 10.
+Later you will write behaviours and an integration method.
 - Make a prefab out of the Eagle ship and remove it from the scene.
 - Make an empty GameObject called eagleSpawner and give it a position of (93, 3, -5) and a Y rotation of -116<sup>o</sup>
 - Add a new EagleSpawner component to the eagleSpawner gameObject.
 Give it the following fields: